 If you don't hear any sound at all in the 64bit and extreme edition then this means your system is not capable to reproduce low latency sound, use the 32bit version instead or use the MIDI output.
 (In case you really need the extreme edition on a bigger latency you can email gimespace@gimespace.com)

-It is also possible to use an extrenal MIDI device or external program to produce the sound output.
+It is also possible to use an external MIDI device or external program to produce the sound output.
 For programs like FL studio, LMMS, VST hosts, etc you need to install a MIDI loop driver, this is like the virtual cable that connects 2 devices.

 These are available: